filby89/NTUA-BEEU-eccv2020/README.md

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this code for your research, consider citing our paper.
 ```
 @inproceedings{NTUA_BEEU,
   title={Emotion Understanding in Videos Through Body, Context, and Visual-Semantic Embedding Loss},
   author={Filntisis, Panagiotis Paraskevas and Efthymiou, Niki and Potamianos, Gerasimos and Maragos, Petros},
-  booktitle={Computer Vision (ICCV), 2017 IEEE International Conference on},
+  booktitle={ECCV Workshop on Bodily Expressed Emotion Understanding},
   year={2020}
 }
 ```

 ### Acknowlegements